FreeRCT/FreeRCT/doc/BuildProgramVisualStudio.md

 medium-path = ./vera.ttf
 ```

-**Note:** if you plan to distribute your bin directory, mind the license of the fort.
+**Note:** if you plan to distribute your bin directory, mind the license of the font.
 You are likely required to include its copyright/license files.

 ## CMake ##
   1. Start the CMake GUI application